benchub/tail-n-veil-n-mail/README.md

 - Allow run-time config reloading.
 - Dump status to a logfile instead of stdout.
 - Dump errors to a logfile instead of stderr.
+- Send alerts when we get interesting things.